One year later, most of those who were joking are not coming to GUADEC. For them, the joke became a reality.

 From that point, it became immoral to print clothes.
 Last year, nobody ever thought about printing clothes and, now, it is worse than eating babies alive.
 There’s even webshops where you can order “Not Printed” labelled t-shirts.
 I’ve been attacked personally, investors have turned me back and, at the same time, I still need to pay expensive legal fees.

 Isn’t that true that it’s a threat for the economy?

 It is a tool for making life easier.
 Any invention which free people from unnecessary labor seems to be a threat to the economy.
 But if our economy is threatened by inventions that make life better for everyone, it’s the economy we need to change, not the inventions.

 What will you do next?

 I feel bitter.
-I’m an engineer with a new useful idea.
-And everything turns against me: big corporations, lawyers, politicians.
+I’m an engineer with a new useful idea and everyone turns against me: big corporations, lawyers, politicians.
 Even random people in the street think that “It’s the guy destroying jobs and suffocating babies”.
-I’ve never signed for that.
+I’ve never signed up for that.
 I’ve never been into politics or anything like that.
 Now, I’m thinking about settling somewhere in Europe but I’m afraid that the hand of the FCIAA will follow me there.